Keeping Seniors Safe in the Bathroom

 Use a raised toilet seat.
 For seniors that have difficulty lowering themselves down to sit on a low toilet seat and rising to a standing position, a raised toilet seat adds 3-4 inches of height, which reduces squatting.

 Install grab bars for standing and sitting.
 Grab bars can be installed to help with lowering and raising.
-There are some raised toilet seats with built-in grab bars to provide extra assistance.
+Some raised toilet seats have built-in grab bars to provide extra assistance.